SSC Chair's Office Staff

-Jennifer Luedtke, Deputy Coordinator of the SSC Amphibian Red List Authority (RLA), is based at the SSC Chair’s office in Bath.
-The Amphibian RLA is a global network of experts that curates the amphibian assessments on the IUCN Red List through updates and the addition of newly described species.
-Jennifer facilitates Red List assessment workshops and supports the Amphibian RLA’s regional working groups in Europe, Africa, Arabia and Middle East, Asia, Melanesia, Australia and Oceania.
-In addition, she provides training in the IUCN Red List Categories and Criteria, and oversees RLA internships.
+Jennifer Luedtke, Coordinator of the SSC Amphibian Red List Authority (RLA), is based at the SSC Chair’s office in Bath.
+The Amphibian RLA is a global network of experts that curates the amphibian assessments on the IUCN Red List.
+Jennifer coordinates the Amphibian RLA’s working groups and supports the RLA’s partners.
+In addition, she facilitates assessment workshops, provides training in the IUCN Red List Categories and Criteria, and oversees RLA internships.
 She has an undergraduate degree in Environmental Science from Wheaton College (Illinois) with ornithological fieldwork with the US Forest Service in the Klamath-Siskiyou bioregion of northern California.
 She has also contributed to fieldwork in coastal Kenya, British Columbia in Canada, and the western suburbs of London, UK.
 Jennifer also has an MA in Historical and Systematic Theology from Wheaton College as part of her interest in the ethical and religious foundation for holistic environmental action.